JanBizub/Fable.Msal/README.md

 # Fable.Msal
 Fable bindings for [@azure/msal-browser](https://www.npmjs.com/package/@azure/msal-browser#msal-basics)

-Warning: bindings does not include all functionality.
+WARNING: bindings does not include all functionality.

 Create Azure App Registration for client.
-Pick SPA and reply url = https://localhost:3030 (optional) Create Azure App Registration for Server.
+Pick SPA and reply url = https://localhost:3030/ (optional) Create Azure App Registration for Server.

 To test client application, provide it with cliend id and tenant id in Main.fs